 One great way to minimize such problems is to look for jewelry storage boxes with built-in segregation and compartments.
 For less than $50, there are plenty of high-quality choices available in different designs here.

 Next, basic common sense will tell you that you shouldn’t be wearing your diamond ring when doing heavy manual work with your hands.
 For example, you should remove your ring when you are gardening or performing heavy lifting to put them out of harm’s way.

 Also, simple gestures like taking your ring off before doing the dishes or taking a shower can help extend the lifespan of your jewelry.
 The logic here is pretty straightforward.
 You want to avoid knocking the ring against hard surfaces and keep the metal setting away from harsh chemicals.

 When you are cleaning your jewelry, you should also pay attention to the type of solvent and chemicals you use.
 Although diamonds are chemically inert, this doesn’t mean the settings they are mounted on have the same properties.
 Chemicals, such as chlorine might cause fading and oxidation of commonly used jewelry metals like silver or white gold.

 As a reminder, you also want to be mindful about the type of jewelry you are cleaning.
 Jewelry with a mix of diamonds and other precious gemstones typically require special cleaning techniques.
 For example, ultrasonic cleaners are suitable for diamonds BUT may cause gemstones like opals to shatter!

 Depending on the severity of the damage, you might want to consider re-polishing or re-cutting your diamond.
-Personally, I won’t worry too much about cosmetic damages like fine scratches unless they cause a visible loss of luster.
+Personally, I won’t worry too much about cosmetic damages like fine scratches or nicks unless they cause a visible loss of luster.

-By taking care of your diamond at home and seeing your jeweler at least once every year, you should be able to keep your diamond jewelry in stunning conditions and pre-diagnose any potential problems before they get out of hand.
+With these tips in mind, you should be able to keep your diamond jewelry in stunning conditions and pre-diagnose any potential problems before they get out of hand.